natashajoann/Portfolio/_drafts/the-fastest-and-lest-stressful-way-to-troublshoot.md

 &nbsp;

 At the beginning of the year, a designer friend of mine sent through a flurry of messages to me when she accidentally broke the styling code of her latest build.
-Thankfully, Squarespace notes the issue.
+Thankfully, Squarespace will note there is an issue.
 Unfortunately, Squarespace doesn't note&nbsp;*where*&nbsp;the issue is.
 So after an hour of trying to find where she had missed a ";" or a "\}", she asked if I could help.&nbsp;

 &nbsp;